chill4Eng2Dev/IntroToJava/README.md

 |**Chapter 33: JavaServer Faces** | 13 | 0 | 0% | :red_circle: Not Started |

 ### Total Problems Completed: 262 of 776 Total or 33.76%
-### * Asterick indicates that I will be moving on from the chapter to work on new material.
+### * Asterisk indicates that I will be moving on from the chapter to work on new material.
 I will likely come back to unfinished problems at a later date.